PannPann

 6. Crouton (best for the dedicated home cook)

 Best for: cooks who like a beautiful, native, no-account app to manage their own recipes.
 Crouton has a lovely cook mode, timers tied to steps, and meal planning.
 It respects your own recipes rather than pushing a database at you.
 Like Paprika, it shines once you already know what you want to make.
 Verdict: gorgeous organizer and cooking companion, but the decision is still on you.
-One-time purchase.
+Plus is a one-off, though the AI import and the Discover feed need a separate small subscription.

 If your problem is storing and reusing recipes, Paprika or Crouton win.
 If it is using up fridge clutter, SuperCook is clever.
 If it is a clean weekly plan, Mealime is solid.
 But if your real problem is the daily blank stare, deciding what to cook and then actually getting it on the plate, Pann is the one that owns that moment from start to finish.